ISurrealI/Fixeroo/README.md

-# XpOrbClump
+# Fixeroo
-A mod that clumps xp orbs together to reduce lag
+A mod with some fixes and optimization